 “Today there are a million articles about how the only printed media that’s growing customers is vinyl, and I think the music and the format both got disposable at a certain point.
 That’s not a judgment, that’s just the way it is.
 Technology has become more and more capable of condensing our cultural experience into a small space.
 I think people want something more.
 A sense of ownership.
 You can pull out a record and play it and read the liner notes, and it’s just more real.”

-The price point for records is typically about $15.00.
+The price point for records is typically about $15.
 But that’s an average between the dollar bins and the high end wall stuff.
-The most expensive record Jonathan ever sold was a rare R&B 45 from the 70s, which brought in $2500.00.
+The most expensive record Sklute ever sold was a rare R&B 45 from the 70s, which brought in $2500.
 “That’s not huge in the realm of rare 45s; some will crack five or six thousand.
 But that was my personal best.”

-I would agree, I tell him.
+I agree, I tell him.
 There is magic in the dust and grooves of a record.
 Memories are stored there.
-We all remember what we were listening to when we lost our virginity, or when our parents busted us smoking, or who was wailing when we nursed our broken hearts.
+We all remember what we were listening to when we lost our virginity, or when our parents busted us smoking.
+We remember who was wailing while we nursed our broken hearts.
 Those are the special songs, and they are preserved with great care and love at Good Records in the Lower East Side.

 The store itself is not overstuffed or overwhelming.
-The exposed brick walls and hardwood floors invite you to chat with the unpretentious and extremely knowledgeable Jonathan and his colleague, Tom.
-But even after watching Jonathan sell the funk record he was playing (right off the turntable), even after watching him negotiate buying records from a former radio disc jockey, even after hearing little known stories behind the music and after watching scores of people wander in and wander out with bags of treasures, a most important question still remained; why pink?
+The exposed brick walls and hardwood floors invite you to chat with Sklute and his colleagues.
+But after watching him sell the funk record he was playing (right off the turntable), after watching him negotiate buying records from a former radio DJ, after hearing little-known stories behind the music and after watching scores of people wander in and out with bags of treasures, a most important question still remained: why pink?